influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.5/cluster-management/cluster-alerts.md

 ### 3. Add an alert handler that subscribes to your topic
-Standalone alert handlers are defined using [handler files](/kapacitor/v1.5/event_handlers/#handler-file), simple YAML files that include inforamation necessary for the handler to function.
+Standalone alert handlers are defined using [handler files](/kapacitor/v1.5/event_handlers/#handler-file), simple YAML files that include information necessary for the handler to function.
-Below is an example Slack handler file that subcribes to the `topic-name` topic:
+Below is an example Slack handler file that subscribes to the `topic-name` topic:

 _**slack-handler.yml**_
 ```yaml